hmcts/cnp-module-api-mgmt-api-operation/README.md

 # cnp-module-api-mgmt-api-operation

-A terraform module for creating a API Operations in an APIM
+A terraform module for creating an API Operations in API Management

 ## Inputs